dmauser/azure-virtualwan-nexthop/README.md

 ![](./media/bgpmetrics.png)

+#### 2.2 - Review the effective routes in the Virtual Hub using Azure Portal:

+As

-#### 2.2 - Log in to the NVA instances spoke2-linux-nva1 and spoke2-linux-nva2 (accessible via Serial Console) and review the BGP peering configuration:
+#### 2.3 - Log in to the NVA instances spoke2-linux-nva1 and spoke2-linux-nva2 (accessible via Serial Console) and review the BGP peering configuration:

 ```bash
 sudo -s